nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.6&ensp;Statistics Commands (Travis)

-Whenever you make a recipe or consume an ingredient, ChopChop saves a record of the usage.
-You can view these records with the commands below.
+Whenever you make a recipe or consume an ingredient, ChopChop makes a record, which you can view with the commands below.
 The output of these statistics commands are shown in the [statistics box](#StatisticsBox) on the right side of ChopChop's interface.

 <a name="StatsRecipeTopCommand"></a>